RobSchilderr/nextjs-native-starter/README.md

 To stay in the loop of what PWAs can do, check [what can pwa do today](https://whatpwacando.today/).

+### Will NextJS App Router be supported soon?

+Ideally yes, right now I am waiting on the Supertokens team to fully support authentication with the app router as well as pages router at the same time.

 ### Why did you use to not use Ionic?

 - I appreciate the swift development process that comes from working exclusively with React and TailwindCSS.
 Leveraging pre-existing Tailwind components means I can bypass the need for original design work, thereby speeding up the development process.
 Utilizing Ionic would necessitate designing the UI/UX myself, and its web support doesn't replicate the same feel or appearance as when I develop with Tailwind only.